Axway/api-builder-docs/README.md

 # Axway-Open-Docs

 Axway-Open-Docs is a docs-as-code implementation for Axway documentation.
-It is built using [Hugo](https://gohugo.io/) static site generator with the [Google Docsy](https://github.com/google/docsy) theme.
-The site is deployed on Netlify at <https://axway-open-docs.netlify.com/>
+It is built using the [Hugo](https://gohugo.io/) static site generator with the [Google Docsy](https://github.com/google/docsy) theme.
+The site is deployed on Netlify at <https://axway-open-docs.netlify.com/>.
+Users can edit any documentation page using GitHub web UI or a WYSIWYG editor provided by [Netlify CMS](https://www.netlifycms.org/).

-This repository contains all files for building and deploying a microsite in the Axway-Open-Docs ecosystem.
+This repository contains all files for building and deploying a **microsite** in the Axway-Open-Docs ecosystem.

 ## Create your own microsite using this repository